Prevention and Control of Cyber Terrorism

 Evolution of Cyber Terrorism

 Cyber Terrorism can be traced back to June 1944’s attack on the communication system and logistic support of Germany.
-Thereafter, USA Defense Department started Internet and Computer Networks and evolved ICANN (Internet Corporation for Assigned Names and Numbers) system to regulate cyberspace.
-In 1988, Osama Bin Laden established “Al-Qaeda” based on “Jihad” and the same year, West German hackers accessed Department of Defense Systems of the USA.
+Thereafter, the USA Defense Department started Internet and Computer Networks and evolved the ICANN (Internet Corporation for Assigned Names and Numbers) system to regulate cyberspace.
+In 1988, Osama Bin Laden established “Al-Qaeda” based on “Jihad” and the same year, West German hackers accessed the Department of Defense Systems of the USA.
 Thereafter “Gulf War” was the first information war or I-war.
-By 1995, Internet became popular through World Wide Web in India and before that LTTE groups’ (militant group that fought for a separate Tamil state between 1976 and 2009) activities were dependent on websites and internet.
+By 1995, the Internet became popular through the World Wide Web in India and before that LTTE groups’ (militant groups that fought for a separate Tamil state between 1976 and 2009) activities were dependent on websites and the Internet.

 Modes of Cyber Terrorism